sngt/mysql-crud-parser/README.md

 The `option` property has some optional settings about behaviors of `toString` function.
 * `case`
 default: `UPPER` (| `LOWER` | `PASCAL`)
-which case(upper or lower) is to be used for SQL keywords.
+The letter case for SQL keywords.

 * `literalQuote`
 default: `INACTION` (| `ALWAYS` | `NON_NUMERIC`)
-when to quote literals.
+When to quote literals.

 * `schemaQuote`
 default: `INACTION` (| `ALWAYS` | `RESERVED_WORD`)
-when to quote schema expressions.
+When to quote schema expressions.

 * `breakChar`
 default: `\n`
-breaking character for plural line statements such as bulk insert ones.
+The breaking character for plural line statements such as bulk insert ones.

 * `selectExpressionSpacer`
 default: a white space
-spacing character for align column names or expressions in `SELECT` clause.
+The spacing character for align column names or expressions in `SELECT` clause.
 * `inClauseSpacer`
 default: empty string
-spacing character for align values for `IN` clause in `WHERE` clause.
+The spacing character for align arguments of `IN` operator.

 Default
 ```